ksboo/Graphology_Flutter/README.md

 8. **Verify Connection**:
 - Run your Flutter app and check the console for any Firebase-related messages or errors.

+## **Running the Project:**

+   To run the Flutter project on your local machine or different platforms, follow these steps:

+   - **Open the Project:**
+     Navigate to the directory where your Flutter project is located using your terminal or command prompt.

+     For macOS:
+     ```
+     open -a simulator
+     flutter run
+     ```

+   - **For Android/Windows:**

+     If you're planning to run the project on an emulator or physical device, ensure that it is properly configured and connected to your development machine.

+     - **For Android:**
+       Open Android Studio and launch the Android Virtual Device (AVD) Manager to start an emulator then run command :
+       ```
+       flutter run
+       ```

 ## MODEL FLASK APP

 ### Setup Steps: